Start a conversation

 Where can I get the best photo?

 So, there are a number of picture-perfect spots around the citadel.
 Firstly, the Sun Gate (2 720 m/ 8 894ft) gives you the first spectacular panoramic over Machu Picchu.
-This pleasure is soley reserved for those hiking the Inca Trail.
-Just as approach the entrance, you will find the Guard house, from here you can find even better opportunities to take those Instagram worthy pictures.
+Next, the Guard house, from here you can find even better opportunities to take those Instagram worthy pictures.
 Finally, but certainly not least, if you choose to hike Huayna Picchu or Machu Picchu Mountain, the views are unparalleled.
-Majority of picture you see on shows like National Geographic and on post cards are taken from the summit of Huayna Picchu Mountain.
+Majority of pictures you see on shows like National Geographic and on post cards are taken from the summit of Huayna Picchu Mountain.

 Whichever picture you can take, its guaranteed to capture this momentous moment for life.